 The Golan Heights is a plateau of rolling plains along northeastern Israel that descend to the shores of the Sea of Galilee.
 Ripe with history, rivers, trails, outdoor activities and amenable soil, the area is a popular destination for outdoors enthusiasts, campers and wine buffs.

 Background of the Golan Heights

 The area came under Israeli control as a result of the The Six Day War in 1967.
-Stretching from the southern base of the Galilee and extending north to Mount Hermon, the Golan Heights represent a strategic location on the eastern side of the lake.
+Stretching 40 miles from the southern base of the Galilee and extending north to Mount Hermon, the Golan Heights represent a strategic location on the eastern side of the lake.
+The average altitude of the Golan is about 3,300 feet.
 While the southern Golan is dry, the Mt.
 Hermon area receives rainfall and snow in the winter and attracts skiers to its slopes.
-Half of Israel's mammal and reptile species can be found on the Heights.
+The Jordan river’s water source lies in the Golan, making it an important freshwater source.
+Additionally, half of Israel’s mammal and reptile species can be found on the Heights.

 After the War of Independence in 1948, the Golan Heights was under Syrian control until the the 1967 Six Day War when Israel captured the Golan Heights.
 There are approximately 17,000 Druze inhabitants on the Golan Heights along with 27 kibbutzes and moshavs, 5 communal settlements and the town of Katzrin.